paolomaccallini-hub/Human-Proportions/README.md

 # Human-Proportions
 A script in GNU Octave that plots the length of the main body segments of a human female and a male, given their heights.
+Lengths are expressed both as fractions of the total height (H) and of the height of the head (h).

 Details: https://paolomaccallini.wordpress.com/2023/05/13/human-proportions/